1. What privacy problem are you solving?

 I’ve been leading the chain team since the first line of code was written in May 2018.

 4. Who are you?

-Prior to Incognito, I was the engineering manager at Viettel, Vietnam’s largest mobile network operator, where I helped build network infrastructure for their 110M global subscribers.
+Prior to Incognito, I was the engineering manager at Viettel, Vietnam’s largest mobile network operator, where I helped build a network infrastructure for their 110M global subscribers.
 State-owned monopolies weren’t really doing it for me, so in 2018, I wrote a few lines of code as a demo for a privacy blockchain network.
 That demo is now Incognito Chain.
 I’m excited to keep growing it to support privacy for the world.